-IMPORTANT INFORMATION FOR WOMEN ABOUT RISK OF BLOOD CLOTS WITH COMBINED HORMONAL CONTRACEPTIVES
+IMPORTANT INFORMATION FOR WOMEN ABOUT RISK OF BLOOD CLOTS WITH COMBINED HORMONAL CONTRACEPTION

-All combined hormonal contraceptives (CHC) increase the rare but important risk of having a blood clot.
+All combined hormonal contraceptives (CHC) increase the risk of having a blood clot.
 The overall risk of a blood clot is small but clots can be serious and may in very rare cases even be fatal.